 Finally, what about the get-out-of-jail-free card the government is giving to former IRS official Lois Lerner, her cronies and whoever ordered her to do the sordid bullying of American citizens?

-Dr. Tamzin Rosenwasser earned her M.D. from Washington University in St. Louis after putting herself through medical school.
-She is board certified in Internal Medicine and also Dermatology, and has practiced Emergency Medicine as well.
-Dr. Rosenwasser served as president of the Association of American Physicians and Surgeons (AAPS) in 2007 and 2008.
+Dr. Tamzin Rosenwasser earned her M.D. from Washington University in St Louis.
+She is board-certified in Internal Medicine and has practiced Emergency Medicine, as well as Dermatology.
+She is a member (and former president) of the Association of American Physicians and Surgeons (AAPS).